nix-community/rnix-parser/README.md

-# rust-nix
+# rnix

-rust-nix is a very early prototype of a Nix parser written in Rust.
+rnix is a Nix parser written in Rust.

 This can be used to manipulate the Nix AST and can for example be used for: